PseudoDevs/IamGhost/FATAL16.md

-Last updated: 2024-04-02 19:17:00
+Last updated: 2024-04-02 19:17:34
-Random Quote: The most technologically efficient machine that man has ever invented is the book. - Northrop Frye
+Random Quote: Imagination is more important than knowledge... - Albert Einstein